legendarycode3/nft-smart-contract/README.md

 * Safely mint NFTs using OpenZeppelin's `_safeMint()`.

 ### MoodNft.sol
 `MoodNft.sol` is a dynamic ERC-721 implementation that demonstrates how NFTs can evolve after minting.
+Instead of relying on external metadata stored on IPFS,